The jomanity Point of View

 For most of us, a little effort can go a long way to more joy and stronger, more meaningful, relationships.
 Being more deliberate in the day-to-day moments can help us choose how we want to feel, or the impact we want to have.

 The simplest way to keep up with that effort?
 Be around people who also prioritize it.

+Online, it's too easy to react.
+Things annoy us or offend us or anger us.
+Usually, people aren't trying to upset us.
 Most people, most of the time, are doing the best they know how to do, in that moment.
+(Most, but not all!)

-We believe more unites us than divides us, and that most people share the same goals.
+We also believe more unites us than divides us, and that most people share the same five life goals:

 to be happy